 Is there a difference between segmentation and personalisation?
 And does it even matter?
 Yes and yes.

 Segmentation involves dividing your customers into audiences based on broad factors like location or product interest.
-It usually requires a CRM or CRM-type system, normalized data and attributes tied to a targetable ID, as well as some broad-based understanding of different buyer types that coordinate to different product or offer affinities.
+It usually requires a CRM or CRM-type system, normalised data and attributes tied to a targetable ID, as well as some broad-based understanding of different buyer types that coordinate to different product or offer affinities.

 For example, if you build an audience of people who have bought shirts in the past and send them a static email featuring shirts at a single point in time, that is segmentation.
 But if you build an audience of people who have bought shirts in the past, send them an email with personalised product recommendations that populate based on their individual browsing patterns and apply send-time optimisation so the email sends at the best time for each recipient, that is personalisation.
 This is why PPS software, like SwiftERM, features at the top of available ecommerce personalisation email software for ecommerce.